-Similar warnings were issued prior to the roll overs in 2014 and 2015.
+A similar warning was issued prior to the roll overs in 2015.

-Mr H was introduced to the idea of investing his pension in MN by a friend and Mr C. But there is no evidence to indicate Mr H was especially motivated to invest in MN as with the investor in the Adams v Options case who was motivated by a cash back payment.
-And while I note the warnings, they do not relate specifically to the issues such as Redswan being unable to carry out checks to reasonably satisfy itself that the investment was a safe investment for its SIPP.
+Mr H was introduced to the idea of investing his pension in MN by his wife who had been investing since 2007 and by Mr C. But there is no evidence to indicate Mr H was especially motivated to invest in MN as with the investor in the Adams v Options case who was motivated by a cash back payment.
+And while I note the warnings, they do not relate specifically to the issues such as Redswan being unable to carry out checks to reasonably satisfy itself that the investment was appropriate for its SIPP.